Fernando-Szezecinski/sample-cypress-basic/README.md

 What does this project contains?
-This project contains a few simple examples on how to perform basic Cypress operations
+1) [Cypress] This project contains a few simple examples on how to perform basic Cypress operations
+2) [Continuous_integration] An example of how to trigger cypress tests via Github actions

 Prerequisites / Tech stack: